 After decades of focus on Invoice-to-Cash (I2C) process redesign to drive improvements, companies are now focused on what Gartner calls “Technology Driven Process Improvement.”
 Given the advances in functionality and reduction in cost of I2C technology, the focus for improvement in I2C operations is now on technology.
 In this blog, we will preview invoice-to-cash automation, the latest trends in I2C, factors driving its growth, and the Emagia edge in I2C applications market.

 Invoice-to-Cash (I2C) is a process that starts from the moment an invoice is generated until the customer’s debt (payment) is settled.
 An efficient invoice-to-cash process is critical for businesses to maintain a smooth flow of operations.
 Any bottlenecks in the invoice-to-cash process can disrupt the whole process and trigger delays in invoicing, collections, cash application, and ultimately cash flow.

 Integrated Invoice-to-Cash (I2C) applications are a new wave of integrated cloud platforms for accounts receivables operations aimed to drive high digital efficiency, improve cash flow and enhance customer experience.
-According to Gartner, integrated I2C applications use a single platform with automation and predictive capabilities to drive hyper-efficiency in the AR management process.
+According to Gartner, integrated invoice to cash applications use a single platform with automation and predictive capabilities to drive hyper-efficiency in the AR management process.